Kwon770/instagram-clone-frontend/Documents/Frontend.md

 }, [currentItem]);
 ```

-## Remake style of component with styled-component
+## Remake the style of component with styled-component

-We can only remake style of component what support the prob, 'className'
+We can only remake the style of component what support the prob, 'className'

 ```js
 import TextareaAutosize from "react-autosize-textarea";